jwillage/Trees/rmd/Revised/Revised.md

 Doubling the number of clusters does the job, at least for the financial district.
 And clusters can always be easily combined.

+Group blocks by primary, secondary streets, keeping only 1 set of coordinates.

 [^1]: **New York City Street Tree Map Beta**
   Interactive map to view details from a city-wide to a single tree level.
 No official API
   https://tree-map.nycgovparks.org/points/\<SW lat>\/\<SW lng\>/\<NE lat\>/\<NE lng\>/undefined/